 A PEO operates as a co-employer alongside your company, whereas an EOR serves as the official employer of your staff.
 An EOR typically offers a broader range of services than a PEO.

-Biz Latin Hub can Be Your Employer of Record in Honduras
+Biz Latin Hub can be your employer of record in Honduras

 At Biz Latin Hub, our multilingual team of corporate support specialists is available to assist you entering and doing business in the Honduran market.

-We offer a comprehensive portfolio of back-office services, including company formation, accounting & taxation, hiring & EOR, visa processing, and legal services
+We offer a comprehensive portfolio of back-office services, including company formation, accounting & taxation, hiring & EOR, visa processing, and legal services.

-That means that we can be your single point of contact and support you in every aspect of doing business, including but not limited to being your employer of record Honduras.
+That means that we can be your single point of contact and support you in every aspect of doing business, including but not limited to being your employer of record in Honduras.

 We have teams in place in 16 countries around Latin America and the Caribbean, and trusted partners that extend our coverage to almost every corner of the region.